swkWien/sessions/2022/gdcr/README.md

 ### Host
 The retreat is hosted by Nagarro GmbH (https://www.nagarro.com).
 Arrival time is 08:30-09:00.
 We start at 09:00.
 You will receive an email with additional information in the run up to the event.

+## Eventbrite order mail

+Thank you for registering for the Global Day of Code Retreat.
+Upon your arrival, the organizer will take your registration and your registration fee of 10€ will be refunded.
+If you do not attend, we will keep the fee.